Here’s a 7 Step Guide to designing and implementing a Project Methodology.

 Take into consideration every step that needs to be completed in order to reach your objectives and put it into a plan.
 Once the plan has been developed make sure it is followed.

 When undertaking a new process, practices, methods etc. the design may look great but actually using it may bring some problems out of the woodwork.
 Once the testing has been done and all issues have been noted and rectified the implementation of the methodology can move on.

-5. Train: Training can sometimes be over looked and is known to be one of the major failures associated with implementing any methodology.
-Stakeholders and anyone involved in a project needs to be fully trained up on the new methodology and how best to use it.
+Training can sometimes be overlooked and is known to be one of the major failures associated with implementing any methodology.
+Stakeholders and anyone involved in a project need to be fully trained on the new methodology and how best to use it.